ChrisLynchCodes/ChrisLynchCodes/README.md

 ## Projects
 I am currently working on my final year honours project which is a full stack e-commerce application.
-[Located here...](https://uwssurvival.herokuapp.com)
+[Located here...](https://uwssurvival.herokuapp.com) - The server can take a bit to kick up so if products don't load on the homepage give a few seconds and ctl + f5 to refresh.
 - [x] Storing my data in a MongoDb database hosted as a service through MongoDb Atlas
 - [x] Querying my database with a dotnet core WebApi
 - [x] Consuming my API in my React SPA